City OF Fort Collins, Colorado | GHG Inventory Review

 Metropolitan Regional Building Policy Cohort

-Roadmap to Zero Emissions New Construction and Energy Code Amendment Package
+Roadmap to Zero Emissions New Construction and Metro Cohort Model Code

 Colorado’s local governments are in a unique position to address their greatest source of carbon emissions: the built environment.
-In the Denver metropolitan region, the built environment is responsible for 52% of regional greenhouse gas emissions and jurisdictions have set goals to reduce emissions from buildings to protect health and safety.
+In the Denver metropolitan region, buildings are responsible for 52% of regional greenhouse gas emissions and jurisdictions have set goals to reduce pollution from buildings to protect health and safety.
 Building energy codes in Colorado are adopted and enforced at the local level, usually based on International Energy Conservation Codes (IECC), but these are not sufficient to meet local and state goals intended to protect residents from the impacts of air pollution and climate change.

 Roadmap to Zero Emissions New Construction

-A Roadmap to Zero Emissions New Construction was developed in 2025 by a cohort of 15 jurisdictions in the Denver metropolitan region and recommends a phased approach to energy code policies for new construction and major remodels to achieve zero emissions by 2030.
-By implementing these policies consistently, we can ease compliance for healthy buildings that ensure no one - residents, businesses, tenants, and workforce - is left behind in the transition towards clean electric technologies.
+A Roadmap to Zero Emissions New Construction was developed in 2025 by a cohort of 15 jurisdictions in the Denver metropolitan region that recommends a phased approach to energy codes for new construction and major remodels to achieve zero emissions by 2030.
+By implementing these policies consistently across the region, we can standardize construction of healthy buildings that ensure no one — residents, businesses, tenants, and workforce — is left behind in the transition towards clean electric technologies.

 The cohort is striving for regional consistency, and while jurisdictions are starting at various points along the pathway towards zero emissions new construction, they are increasingly converging towards all-electric or electric-preferred codes.
 A key point along the path is a code amendment package based on the 2024 IECC that exceeds Colorado’s Model Low Energy and Carbon Code in terms of emissions in several areas.